ismrmrd/mrd/docs/mrd_waveform.md

 (WaveformIDs)=
 ### Waveform IDs
-The `waveform_id` field in the Waveform record describes the type of physiological data stored.
+The `waveformId` field in the Waveform record describes the type of physiological data stored.
 The following ID numbers are defined in the `WaveformType` enum in [mrd_header.yml](../model/mrd_waveform.yml):

 | Value | Name                |